 Cooling down after your workout is equally as important because it will help your body transition to less-intensive physical activity.
 Stretching exercises, riding slowly on a stationary bike, and gradually slowing the pace of your run until you are walking are all ways of cooling down and will help prevent soreness and injury.
 It is also important to gently stretch your lower back after you cool down.

 Investing in the proper footwear is another very important aspect and it is recommended that you buy footwear suited to your needs so that they fit properly and allow you to run comfortably.
 This is a must and will decrease the risk of back pain while you run.
 You must replace your running shoes whenever you notice significant wear and choosing the right socks will also make a difference.
 Improving your running form will also help and the proper form will minimize the impact on your back and other muscle groups that are involved in running.
 Make sure you keep your shoulders back and relaxed and your chest must be aimed outward.
-Taking shorter and faster strides are better than larger strides, so keep that in mind the next time you go out for a run.
+Taking shorter and faster strides is better than larger strides, so keep that in mind the next time you go out for a run.
 An improper form will increase the stress to your back significantly and can lead to joint injuries.
 Hip, knee, and ankle pain may occur as a result, so focus on your form and ensure you perfect this aspect.

 Dundas Chiropractic can help with back pain and more.
 Our chiropodists specialize in spinal decompression and can relieve you of your pain so that you can start enjoying activities again.
 If you are looking for the best chiropractors in the Oakville or Mississauga areas, give us a call today!